 Each ANQP Query ID field value is an Info ID drawn from Table 8-184ai01.
 Including an Info ID in the Query

 List ANQP-element declares that the STA performing the ANQP query is requesting the ANQP-element corresponding to that Info ID be returned in the ANQP query response.
-The Info IDs included in the Query List ANQP-element are ordered by monotonically increasing Info ID value.
+The Info IDs included in the Query List ANQP-element are ordered by increasing Info ID value.
 The ANQP query response is defined in 10.24.3.2.1.

 Insert the following new text to the new Clause 8.4.4.20